 Optional garnishes:

-- shredded cheddar cheese, reduced fat Greek yogurt sour cream, cilantro sprigs, chopped onion and avocado
+- Shredded cheese, Greek yogurt or sour cream, cilantro sprigs, chopped onion, diced avocado

 Instructions

 - Simmer the chili, partially covered, for 20 minutes.
 Stir in the cilantro.
 Taste and adjust seasoning as desired.
-To serve, spoon chili into bowls and serve plain or topped with desired garnishes like cheese, yogurt/sour cream, cilantro, onion and/or avocado.
+To serve, spoon chili into bowls and serve plain or topped with desired garnishes like cheese, yogurt or sour cream, cilantro, onion and/or avocado.

 dinesh bharuchi says